Sapotte/pay-my-buddy/README.md

 ## Installation

-1. Set the database with the create.sql file in pay-my-buddy/resources or with the dataset.sql if you need a dataset as follows :
+1. Set the database with the [create.sql](resources/create.sql) file in or with the [dataset.sql](resources/dataset.sql) if you need a dataset as follows :

    | username | email           | password       |